Our Greek bohemian style

 Depending on the materials used, Greek embroideries could be classified as colored, worked in dyed threads, white, using white silk or cotton threads, lace, worked in cotton with needles, crochet or bobbins, and gold-embroidered, produced with the use of metal threads, gold and silver wire, and gilded wire.

 For example, bouquets or vases of flowers might alternate with cypress trees throughout an entire piece.
-Certain motifs were more popular such as the “tree of life” – a motif in Christian art referring to the Cross, signifying resurrection and eternal life, and also, fruitfulness and nature’s bounty.
+Certain motifs were more popular, such as the “tree of life” – a motif in Christian art referring to the Cross, signifying resurrection and eternal life, and also, fruitfulness and nature’s bounty.

 Other common motifs were crosses, birds, flowers, double-headed eagles, churches, rosettes, anthemia – honeysuckle or palm leaves in radiating clusters, and geometric patterns.